WangHanLinHenry/STeCa/README.md

-# (ACL2025 findings) Official code for the paper "STeCa: Step-level Trajectory Calibration for LLM Agent Learning"
+# (ACL2025 findings) STeCa: Step-level Trajectory Calibration for LLM Agent Learning

 This repository contains the code for the paper "STeCa: Step-level Trajectory Calibration for LLM Agent Learning"